ok-nick/ubs/README.md

 The process involves sending a precisely tailored sequence of network requests directed towards the [target URL](https://www.pub.hub.buffalo.edu/).
 Upon receiving the requests, the resulting HTML is cached until the user requests specific information, at which point it is parsed to specification and the values are extracted using Regex.

 ### Could I use this library from other languages?
 Yes.
-While direct access to the core library may not be possible, the library does provide a command-line interface (CLI) that can output data in the desired format.
+While direct access to the core library may not be possible (yet), the library does provide a command-line interface (CLI) that can output data in the desired format.

 ### How stable is this library?
 Sort of stable.
 While using this library, it's important to note that there is a possibility that the underlying API may change in the future.
 Therefore, it may not be advisable to depend on this library for critical code.
 However, the library does have a comprehensive continuous integration (CI) system that runs daily, catching potential issues early on.
 In the event that the API does change and `ubs` ceases to function properly, users are encouraged to report the issue so that it can be resolved.